Katr6421/DISYS-Handin-5/README.md

 ## Log

-All operations in the program will be logged in the file called `log.log`
+The operations in the program will be logged in the file called `log.log`

 ## Notes